IPhone

-The iPhone is a line of smartphones produced by Apple Inc. which uses Apple's own iOS mobile operating system.
-The first-generation iPhone was announced by then-Apple CEO Steve Jobs on January 9, 2007.
-Since then, Apple has annually released new iPhone models and iOS updates.
-As of November 1, 2018, more than 2.2 billion iPhones had been sold.
-As of 2022, the iPhone accounts for 15.6% of global smartphone market share.
+The iPhone is a line of smartphones developed and marketed by Apple that run iOS, the company's own mobile operating system.
+The first-generation iPhone was announced by then–Apple CEO and co-founder Steve Jobs on January 9, 2007, at Macworld 2007, and launched later that year.
+Since then, Apple has annually released new iPhone models and iOS versions; the latest models being the iPhone 17, the higher-end iPhone 17 Pro and 17 Pro Max, and the thinner iPhone Air.
+As of July 2025, more than 3 billion iPhones have been sold, and Apple has been the largest vendor of mobile phones since 2023.

-The iPhone was the first mobile phone with multi-touch technology.
-Since the iPhone's launch, it gained larger screen sizes, video-recording, waterproofing, and many accessibility features.
-Up to iPhone 8 and 8 Plus, iPhones had a single button on the front panel with the Touch ID fingerprint sensor.
-Since iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition, and app switching activated by gestures.
-Touch ID is still used for the budget iPhone SE series.
+The original iPhone was the first mobile phone to use multi-touch technology.
+Throughout its history, the iPhone has gained larger, higher-resolution displays, video-recording functionality, waterproofing, and many accessibility features.
+Up to the iPhone 8 and 8 Plus, iPhones had a single button on the front panel, with the iPhone 5s and later integrating a Touch ID fingerprint sensor.
+Since the iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition in place of Touch ID for authentication, and increased use of gestures in place of the home button for navigation.